Christian Walker Player Props: Diamondbacks vs. Twins

-Christian Walker, with a slugging percentage of .412 in his past 10 games -- including one home run -- will be in action for the Arizona Diamondbacks against the Minnesota Twins, with Kenta Maeda on the mound, August 5 at 7:10 PM ET.
+Christian Walker, with a slugging percentage of .364 in his past 10 games -- including one home run -- will be in action for the Arizona Diamondbacks against the Minnesota Twins, with Dallas Keuchel on the mound, August 6 at 2:10 PM ET.

 Christian Walker Game Info & Props vs. the Twins